Manager at Holmen

 Holmen's Group-wide leadership programme, known as HGL, is a 15-day development programme for all managers who have attained a certain level of management experience.
 The programme provides both theories and tools for use in day-to-day work, but also looks at strengths and areas for development of the participants, making the programme a personal journey of development.

 Holmen has previously had an International Management Program (HIMP), which is an international business skills programme that aims to develop the managers and specialists who deal with strategic issues and who are regarded as having good potential for further development.
 The programme will be reviewed and revised in 2017.

 Leadership is exercised not only by those with a management role including employee supervision; it is also commonly practised during processes of change and development by specialists without any direct employee supervision.
 For this target group, Holmen runs a programme entitled 'Leading without being a manager'.
 The programme lasts for 4 days and is taken up by around 15 people per year.

 Assessment of managers and employees

-It is important to identify the employees and managers who have the qualities for – and are interested in – progressing to higher-level duties.
-Holmen's Talent Review process seeks to analyse which employees want, and can do, more, and to secure as far as possible the order of succession for key positions.
-A Talent Review process is also proof positive of Holmen's ability to produce good leaders and employees with courage, commitment and responsibility.
-During the process, special emphasis is placed on bringing women talents to the fore.
+The employees and managers who have the qualities for – and are interested in – progressing to higher-level duties are identified through a skills provision process.
+This also contributes to the order of succession for important positions being secured.
+During the process, special emphasis is placed on bringing women's talents to the fore.